-The first step to obtaining a California default divorce judgment is to file the initiating Petition paperwork to start the process.
-A Petition for divorce, legal separation or annulment is filed with the court and the court issues a case number.
+The first step to obtaining a California default divorce judgment is filing the initiating petition paperwork to start the process.
+Then, this petition for divorce, legal separation, or annulment is filed with the court and issued a case number.
 All future documents filed in the divorce proceeding must refer to the assigned case number.

-Once a case has been filed, the Petitioner must formally serve their spouse with the divorce, legal separation or annulment paperwork.
-When the other party has been served, this starts the clock running and sets the timeline for when a default divorce judgment can be submitted to the court.
+After filing their case, the petitioner must formally serve their spouse with the divorce, legal separation, or annulment paperwork.
+This starts the clock running and sets the timeline for submitting a default divorce judgment to the court.

-After service of the initiating documents, the other party has 30 days within which they can file a Response.
-During this time, the Petitioner should comply with the mandatory disclosure requirements and serve their spouse with a Preliminary Declaration of Disclosure, Schedule of Assets and Debts and Income and Expense Declaration.
-This first preliminary disclosure is absolutely mandatory for the Petitioner.
-The second disclosure requirements and the need to file a Final Disclosure can be waived.
+After the petitioner serves the initiating documents, the respondent has 30 days to file a response.
+During this time, the petitioner should comply with the mandatory disclosure requirements and serve their spouse with a preliminary declaration of disclosure, schedule of assets and debts, and income and expense declaration.
+This first preliminary disclosure is absolutely mandatory for the petitioner; however, the second and final disclosure requirements may be waived.

-If no Response is filed by the other party, on the 31st day a Request to Enter Default can be submitted along with the other documentation and mandatory forms required to have the court enter a default divorce judgment.
+If the respondent fails to file a response on the 31st day, the petitioner may submit a request to enter default along with the other documentation and mandatory forms the court requires to enter a default divorce judgment.

 Default Divorce Hearing

-Although a default divorce hearing is not typically required, on occasion a judge will refuse to sign a default judgment based on the paperwork submitted.
-In this situation, you may need to ask for a formal hearing before the judge to proceed with the default judgment.
-Sometimes the court may decide that the initiating Petition was deficient and did not contain sufficient factual and supporting information to enable the court to enter a default judgment.
-In this unfortunate situation, the judge may ask that the Petition be amended and re-served on the other party to give more detailed information.
+Furthermore, the court may also decide that the initiating petition was deficient and did not contain sufficient factual and supporting information to enable a default judgment.
+In this unfortunate situation, the judge may ask the petitioner to amend and re-serve the petition on the other party with more detailed information.

-An annulment always requires a hearing and the court will not enter a default judgment without formal, in-court testimony.
+Keep in mind that an annulment always requires a hearing.
+Therefore, the court will not enter a default judgment without formal, in-court testimony.

-Choose A People’s Choice To Help With Your California Default Divorce Judgment
+How A People’s Choice Can Help With Your California Default Divorce Judgment

 A People’s Choice has over 35 years experience helping people successfully navigate the complex California court system.
-We can help you avoid many of the pitfalls that end up with the court rejecting your default divorce judgment.
-Whether you are just starting the divorce process or trying to fix a default divorce judgment that has been rejected by the court multiple times, we can get your divorce on track for a quick processing of your final judgment paperwork.
-Contact us today.
-You will be surprised just how reasonable it is to get our professional help!
+We can help you avoid many of the pitfalls that cause the court to reject your default divorce judgment.
+Whether you are just starting the divorce process or trying to fix a rejected default divorce judgment, we can get your divorce on track for quick processing.
+Contact us today – you will be surprised just how reasonable our professional help is!